 This Side of Paradise

 The debut novel by F. Scott Fitzgerald, published in 1920, will celebrate its 100th birthday in 2020.
 While some argue that it hasn’t held up over the years, it made Fitzgerald famous.
 And This Side of Paradise “was considered a revelation of the new morality of the young in the early Jazz Age,” according to Encyclopedia Britannica.
-You can’t consider yourself a true book lover if you haven’t read these 16 books.
-(Another Fitzgerald book made this list.
-Can you guess which one?)

 The New Era Cap Company

 You may not know the name, but you definitely know the product.
 The New Era Cap Company is the exclusive manufacturer and marketer of the official on-field caps worn by every Major League Baseball team from the Yankees to the Astros, as well as their minor league affiliates.
 It was founded in 1920 by German immigrant Ehrhardt Koch.